jlingford/personal-website/content/blog/sticklebacks.md

 But questions remained.
 Why are frequent deletion mutations localised at the Pel enhancer?
 Aren't mutations--especially large deletion mutations like the one here--rare and random?
-How is this happening so rapidly in the wild?
+So how is this happening so rapidly in the wild?
 Enter this new paper by Xie et al. (2019).
 The authors had observed in prior work that “Pel enhancer sequences show high predicted helical twist flexibility" which they note is "a DNA feature associated with delayed replication and fragile site instability.”
 Thus, they hypothesised that these “special DNA features may shape adaptive variation at the Pitx1 locus”.